ortus-docs/cachebox-docs/cache_providers/cf_providers.md

 |timeToIdleSeconds |integer|false|*86400*|The idle time in seconds.
 Used if a cfcache tag does not specify an idleTime attribute.|
 |timeToLiveSeconds |integer|false|*86400*|The timeout time in seconds.
 Used if a cfcache tag does not specify a timespan attribute.|

-> **Info** Note: Please note that you can configure more than 1 CFColdboxProvider cache engine in your applications that c  talk to more than one referenced ColdFusion (EHCache) custom cache.
+> **Info** Please note that you can configure more than 1 `CFColdboxProvider` cache engine in your applications that can talk to more than one referenced ColdFusion (EHCache) custom cache.